Despite Low Budgets and Rising Prices: The Resilience of Overseas Travel Variety Shows Amidst a Weak Yen | FRIDAY DIGITAL

 • Share on LINE

-Despite such circumstances, it is sometimes surprising to see a surprisingly large number of programs shot on location overseas.
+Despite these circumstances, it can be somewhat surprising to see a relatively high number of overseas location shooting programs.

-Halaichi and Shiori Sato are the MCs of “World’s Top Gourmet”.
+Haraichi and Shiori Sato are the MCs of “Sekai Chō Guraume”.
 The show is popular for its simple structure in which celebrities simply eat their way around while communicating with the locals (from NTV’s official website).

-I asked a broadcaster who works on popular variety and information programs about this program.
+I asked a television writer who works on popular variety and information programs.

 The key is to make full use of tie-ups and local staff.